After adding video and audio items to the encoding queue, you can encode and export them from the queue using presets or custom settings.

 Select Export Video, Export Audio, or both.

-(Optional) Specify pre-encoding options, including cropping, trimming, and addition of cue points.
+(Optional) Specify pre-encoding options, including cropping, trimming.
 For more information, see the Crop and trim source before encoding section.

 (Optional) Set options for XMP metadata export.
 For more information, see Export and thin XMP metadata.